-- 4.13 When we have a sufficient understanding of the situation we will consider the objective(s) we wish to achieve and the approach we might take. - 4.14 This will usually involve identifying our objectives in light of our relevant statutory duties, understanding the type of policy intervention we may want to make, and identifying how consumers, citizens and other stakeholders may be affected. - 4.15 In some cases a variety of regulatory approaches are available to us, including taking no action and/or continuing to monitor the situation.
-Where appropriate we will consider the benefits, costs, and risks of different approaches to help us decide on a preferred approach.
-In other cases, our approach is determined by legislation.
-The appropriate approaches to explore will always depend on the context of the decision.
+- 4.14 When we have a sufficient understanding of the situation we will consider the objective(s) we wish to achieve and the approach we might take. - 4.15 This will usually involve identifying our objectives in light of our relevant statutory duties, understanding the type of policy intervention we may want to make, and identifying how consumers, citizens and other stakeholders may be affected.
+We will also consider: